 If you’re thinking of launching an eCommerce store, you’re definitely not alone.
-Consumers are spending increasingly higher amounts online, with spending up 14.2% in 2018, compared with 2017.
-To meet that growth, more and more brands, both big and small, are launching online stores.
+Consumers are spending ever increasingly higher amounts online each year!
+To meet this incredible growth, more and more brands, both big and small, are launching online stores.

-If you want to launch your own online store, you’ve probably come across three names — Shopify, Magento and WooCommerce.
-By the numbers, these three tools are the most popular ways to create an online store, with WooCommerce and Shopify neck-and-neck at the top and Magento in a more distant third place.
+If you want to launch your own online store, you’ve likely already come across three names: Shopify, Magento and WooCommerce.
+By the numbers, these three tools are the most popular ways to create an online store, with WooCommerce and Shopify neck-and-neck at the top and Magento in an increasingly more and more distant (in terms of overall usage numbers) third place.

 All three also have billion-dollar companies behind them, which should give you confidence that they’ll be around to update and enhance the software going forward.

 But, while all three tools are popular and well-supported, they all have big differences when it comes to their strengths and weaknesses.